Arc-1327/DSA2024/Day3Topics.md

 <br>

 ## Supervised Learning
-* It is a fundamental approach in machine learning where models are trained on labeled datasets.
+* It is a fundamental approach in machine learning where models are trained using labeled datasets.
 * The model learns by finding patterns in the data to map inputs to the correct outputs.
 * This technique is used to predict outcomes based on input features.
 * Applications of Supervised Learning include spam detection, image classification, etc.